3D Rendering has Many Uses in Different Industries here are a Few Areas Which Make use of Rendering:

-Manufacturing : Architectural rendering is used in a big way in several manufacturing industries.
+Architectural rendering is used in a big way in several manufacturing industries and rendering & modeling in commercial spaces.
 Some prime examples are automobiles, machine tools, and other manufacturing industries which require a high degree of precision.
 Instead of having to create physical prototypes, the proposed design and structure of the manufactured product is conveniently created on a computer screen.
-The ability to create a lifelike imagery using 3D rendering allows manufacturers to detect possible design flaws in advance.
+The ability to create lifelike imagery using 3D rendering allows manufacturers to detect possible design flaws in advance.
 Companies have also begun to use rendered images of proposed designs to seek customer feedback.

-Fashion Technology : Designers have long been using 3D rendering of their proposed designs to understand how certain cuts and falls look on certain body types.
+Designers have long been using 3D rendering software for their proposed designs to understand how certain cuts and falls look on certain body types.
 They have also experimented with colors and weaves, without actually having to create the dress first.
 We are now moving on to 3D imaging helping prospective clients as well.
 They can use 3D rendered images to virtually try on different dresses, just as they would do in a trial room.

 The first category in this type of commercial design is the rendering of the likely exterior of a highrise building which would house shops, establishments and offices.
 Such buildings need to stand out among other buildings.
 This would enable them to attract more visitors.
 They would also become a sort of landmark in the urban jungle.
 This is also the case for architects who are involved in hotel or resort design.
 The exteriors of such structures need to have an attractive layout.
 This would attract customers who haven’t yet experienced the service or seen the interiors.
 And finally, architects would need to use 3D rendering to design the exteriors of an office building.
 We are also seeing the growing interest in open spaces in sustainable office buildings, therefore the architects would also need to highlight the interiors.

 Architects are coming up with imaging for all kinds of dwelling units.
 These could be single family individual units or multistoried housing complexes.
 A single family looking for professional help would need simple lines and cosy landscaping.
 But for multiple families residing in bigger structures, the architect would need to give a view of how well the exteriors fit into the neighborhood ambience.
 Many governments are bringing low cost affordable housing for their citizens with a view to encouraging traction in infrastructure.
 Design teams wanting to provide visualization for such houses would focus on the symmetrical elements of the design.
-Finally, the segment which most commonly employs large teams of architects and designers – the standalone palatial house built lavishly over a large acreage.
+Finally, the segment which most commonly employs large teams of professional architects and interior designers – the standalone 3D Rendering Software.